Loading NuWatt Energy...

 Extension?

-As of February 2026, no bills have been introduced in Congress to extend Section 30C beyond June 30, 2026.
+No legislation was enacted to extend the residential Section 30C credit beyond June 30, 2026.
 The OBBBA, signed July 4, 2025, explicitly set this expiration date as part of broader changes to clean energy tax credits.
-Given the current legislative environment, an extension is not expected.

 Some states offer their own EV charger rebates and incentives that operate independently of the federal credit.
 These vary by state and may continue after the federal deadline.
 NuWatt operates across the Northeast and Texas -- check with your state energy office or view our incentives page for current state programs.